These are my favorite practical and easy tips to eat less sugar!

 What flavors do you enjoy?
 For me, I love cinnamon, pie spice, and vanilla, so I pretty much double or triple those additions whenever I am making a low sugar or sugar-free treat.

 It is important to flavor your treats accordingly or they will lack in satisfaction.

-This bean cookie is one of my go-to ‘sweet tooth-satiaters’, and, as you can see, it does not lack in the vanilla department!
+This bean-based cookie is one of my go-to 'sweet tooth-satiaters', and, as you can see, it does not lack in the vanilla department!

 Are you onboard with beans in desserts yet?
 You should be!

-They not only take the place of flour and add a rich, creamy texture, but they also add a considerable amount of protein, which is important for blood sugar stabilization.
+They not only take the place of grain-based flours, they also add a rich, creamy texture!
+In addition, they have a considerable amount of protein, which is important for blood sugar stabilization.

 I find them to be particularly suitable for sugar-free desserts, as in the above cookie slice recipe, as well as these Chocolate Chip Chickpea Cookies.

-Their starch content adds a slight natural sweetness to treats that I really enjoy, and the taste pairs very well with stevia and some of the aforementioned flavor enhancers.
+Their starch content adds a hint of natural sweetness to treats that I really enjoy, and the taste pairs very well with stevia and some of the aforementioned flavor enhancers.

 Coconut is another awesome option when making lower sugar treats, having multiple health and taste properties.